martintajur/node-mysql-activerecord/README.md

 table     | String   | Required | The table/collection you'd like to truncate.
 callback  | Function | Required | What to do when the driver has responded.

-For drivers that support it (MySQL), this method will utilize the `TRUNCATE` directive to empty a table of all it's data.
+For drivers that support it (MySQL, MSSQL), this method will utilize the `TRUNCATE` directive to empty a table of all it's data.
 The main difference between the `truncate()` method and the `empty_table()` method is that, when available, and when possible, truncating a table will reset your AUTO_INCREMENT counter back to zero.
 If you simply delete every row from a table, the next item inserted will just continue with the next highest ID from the deleted records.

 For drivers that don't support the truncate method, this will simply act as a wrapper to the [.empty_table()](#empty_table) method.